The Seahawks used a hobbled Quinton Dunbar against the Bills and paid the price

 “We’ve got to help them more,’’ Carroll said.

-What Seattle also needs is to get healthy in the back end, though with the bye week gone and now having two games in 11 days, that may not happen anytime soon.
+What Seattle also needs is to get healthy in the back end, though with the bye week gone and now having two games in 11 days, that might not happen anytime soon.

 “We need to get Shaquill back out there to help us out,’’ Carroll said.